-Jessica Brown is a partner in the Denver office of Gibson Dunn and a member of the firm’s Labor and Employment, White Collar Defense and Investigations, Class Action, Privacy, Cybersecurity, and Consumer Protection and Electronic Discovery Practice Groups.
-She has been ranked by Chambers USA for thirteen consecutive years as one of “America’s Leading Lawyers for Labor and Employment.”
+Jessica Brown is a partner in the Denver office of Gibson Dunn and a member of the firm’s Labor and Employment, White Collar Defense and Investigations, Class Action, Privacy, and Electronic Discovery Practice Groups.
+She has been ranked by Chambers USA for fourteen consecutive years as one of “America’s Leading Lawyers for Labor and Employment.”
 She also has been listed consistently in The Best Lawyers in America® in the practice areas of Employment Law – Management and Litigation – Labor & Employment.
-The Denver Business Journal named Ms. Brown winner of the 2015 “Outstanding Women in Business Award” for the Law category.
-In 2017, the Ms. JD organization honored her in Chicago with its national “Sharing Her Passion” award for her work in relation to gender equity and mentoring.
-And she was previously named by the Denver Business Journal one of Denver’s "Forty Under 40."
+The Denver Business Journal named Ms. Brown one of Denver’s “Forty Under 40.”
+Subsequently it awarded her the 2015 “Outstanding Women in Business Award” for the Law category.
+In 2017, the Ms. JD organization honored her in Chicago with its national “Sharing Her Passion” award for her work in relation to investigations, gender equity, and mentoring.

-Ms. Brown has defended nationwide and state-wide class and collective action lawsuits, alleging gender discrimination under Title VII, failure to permit facility access under the Americans with Disabilities Act, and violations of the Fair Labor Standards Act.
+Ms. Brown has conducted workplace investigations throughout her career, including a number more recently as an apparent result of the recent #MeToo movement.
+She also has defended nationwide and state-wide class and collective action lawsuits, alleging gender discrimination under Title VII, failure to permit facility access under the Americans with Disabilities Act, and violations of the Fair Labor Standards Act (“FLSA”).
 She participated as a member of the trial team in Dukes v.
 Wal-Mart Stores, Inc., which redefined the legal standard for class certification as a result of the U.S. Supreme Court’s watershed decision.

-In connection with Dukes, as well as two large global government investigations for a Swiss entity, Ms. Brown has managed complex and cross-border document collection, review, and production issues, overseeing large teams of lawyers to comply with civil requests, foreign data privacy laws and blocking statutes, and regulator demands, frequently on an expedited basis.
+In connection with Dukes, as well as three large global, white collar government investigations for different Swiss entities, Ms. Brown has managed complex and cross-border document collection, review, and production issues, overseeing large teams of lawyers to comply with civil requests, foreign data privacy laws and blocking statutes, and regulator demands, frequently on an expedited basis.
 She is a member of Sedona Conference Working Groups 1 and 6, focused on electronic document retention and production and on international electronic information management, discovery, and disclosure, respectively.

 In addition, Ms. Brown has tried and mediated non-class claims before federal judges and arbitrators involving allegations of sexual harassment, wrongful discharge, violations of noncompete agreements, discrimination, and retaliation.
 She also has represented companies charged with fraud, breaches of fiduciary duty, RICO violations, and violations of securities and consumer protection laws on a class-wide basis, including in Multi-District Litigation.

-Ms. Brown also conducts workplace investigations and advises corporate clients regarding wage-hour compliance, pay equity, privacy, and matters that intersect with intellectual property law, such as noncompete agreements and trade secrecy programs.
-She has successfully represented clients in connection with claims for misappropriation of trade secrets, trademark and trade dress infringement, breach of restrictive covenants, and unfair competition.
+Ms. Brown also advises corporate clients regarding anti-harassment, whistleblower complaints, wage-hour compliance, pay equity, privacy, reductions in force, mandatory arbitration programs, and matters that intersect with intellectual property law, such as noncompete agreements and trade secrecy programs.
+She has assisted clients to conduct audits of their pay practices, for purposes of compliance with state and federal equal pay and wage and hour laws.
+She also has successfully represented clients in connection with claims for misappropriation of trade secrets, trademark and trade dress infringement, breach of restrictive covenants, and unfair competition.

 Before joining Gibson Dunn in January 1995, Ms. Brown clerked for the Honorable Jim R. Carrigan, United States District Court for the District of Colorado.
-Since joining the firm, Ms. Brown has been a frequent author and lecturer on employment, social media, and gender, diversity, and leadership issues.
+Since joining the firm, Ms. Brown has been a frequent author and lecturer on employment, investigation, privacy, gender, diversity, and leadership issues.
 Ms. Brown is one of the managing editors and contributing authors for The Practitioner’s Guide to Colorado Employment Law and contributing authors to the Media Libel Resource Centers 50-State Survey on employment privacy law.
 She is also a member of the firm’s Diversity Committee, and she served on the firmwide Professional Development Committee for 13 years.
-Before that, she was Denver Office Hiring Partner for seven years, and prior to that she was co-chair of the firm-wide Associates Committee.
+She also was the Denver Office Hiring Partner for seven years, and prior to that she was co-chair of the firm-wide Associates Committee.

-In addition, Ms. Brown is a Board member at Stanley British Primary School and is the Chair of the Joint Management Committee of the Colorado and Denver Bar Associations.
+In addition, Ms. Brown will be President-Elect of the Colorado Bar Association from July 1, 2019.
+She is a Board member at Stanley British Primary School and Chair of the Joint Management Committee of the Colorado and Denver Bar Associations.
 She also chaired the Board of the Legal Aid Foundation from 2013-2015, was co-chair of the Denver Law Firm Campaign for Legal Aid in 2013, and served on the LAF Board for 11 years.
 Access to justice has been a consistent focus for her: She also co-chaired the Barristers Benefit Ball twice previously, helping to raise funds for Metro Volunteer Lawyers.
 In addition, Ms. Brown has been very active with the Mile High United Way, as a member of the Tocqueville Society and a founding member of the Pinstripe PJ Club, helping to raise money for the Mayor’s homelessness initiative, Denver’s Road Home.

 Ms. Brown received her law degree in 1993 from the University of Texas School of Law, where she served as Executive Editor for the Texas Law Review, was a member of the Order of the Coif, and graduated with High Honors (top 2%).
 Ms. Brown received a Bachelor of Arts degree in American Studies from the University of Colorado at Boulder, where she graduated with honors as a member of Phi Beta Kappa.